gabzn/gabzn/README.md

 ## I'm a Senior student majoring in Computer Science.

 - 🔭 I'm currently looking for an internship.
-- 🌱 I have experiences in both data science and backend development.
+- 🌱 I have experiences in both data science and full-stack development.
-- 👯 I’m also open to collaborate with others.
+- 👯 I’m also open to collaborate with others for any projects.

 ### Languages and Tools: